Get us in your inbox

 • Belltown

-A unique visual experience, the Chihuly Garden and Glass museum showcases the epic work of Northwest glass artist Dale Chihuly with a series of mind- and glass-blowing indoor and outdoor installations.
+A unique visual experience, the Chihuly Garden and Glass Museum showcases the epic work of Northwest glass artist Dale Chihuly with a series of mind- and glass-blowing indoor and outdoor installations.
 The sculptures range from the elegant to the extravagant, particularly in the garden, where plants and glass pieces tangle in a blaze of colors.
-Refraction means a completely different experience in different weather conditions—but permanent Instagram gold.
+Refraction means an entirely different experience in different weather conditions—but permanent Instagram gold.
+It also pairs well with a Space Needle visit, as the museum is just steps away from the famous landmark.

 • Shopping